 Once you reach the point of critical mass, eventually, lucid dreaming will happen.

-Reality checks are extremely essential to lucid dreamers.
+Reality checks are extremely essential for lucid dreaming.

-These allow you to know without a doubt if you are dreaming or not.
+These will allow you to know without a doubt if you are dreaming or not.

 This is the reason why you have to ask yourself if you are dreaming so you can avoid getting tricked from your brain.